wurmlab/genomicscourse/2016-SIB/practicals/reference_genome/assembly.md

 [Cheap sequencing](http://www.genome.gov/sequencingcosts/) has created the opportunity to perform molecular-genetic analyses on just about anything.
 Conceptually, doing this would be similar to working with traditional genetic model organisms.
 But a large difference exists: For traditional genetic model organisms, large teams and communities of expert assemblers, predictors, and curators have put years of efforts into the prerequisites for most genomic analyses, including reference genome and a set of gene predictions.
 In contrast, those of us working on "emerging" model organisms often have limited or no pre-existing resources and are part of much smaller teams.

 The steps below are meant to provide some ideas that can help obtain a reference genome and a reference geneset of sufficient quality for ecological and evolutionary analyses.
+They are based on (but updated from) work we did for [fire ant genome](http://www.pnas.org/content/108/14/5679.long).

-Specifically, we will:
+Specifically, focusing on low coverage of ~0.5% of the fire ant genome, we will:
  1. inspect and clean short (Illumina) reads,
  2. perform genome assembly,
  3. assess the quality of the genome assembly using simple statistics,